CS682-S22/distributed-system-part2-Jennytang1224/README.md

 # Pub-sub Distributed System Part2

 This project is an extention on Pub-sub distributed system part1.

+You can find part 1 here: https://github.com/CS682-S22/distributed-system-part1-Jennytang1224

-I'm adding two additional features:
+I'm adding two additional features in this project:

 **1. adding push-based broker**